Abby Singer

 Abner E. "Abby" Singer (December 8, 1917 – March 13, 2014) was an American production manager and assistant director in film between the 1950s and the 1980s.
-His name has become famous in Hollywood as a phrase describing the second-to-last shot of the day as the "Abby Singer".
+His name has become synonymous in Hollywood with the second-to-last shot of a production day; this shot is known throughout the industry as the "Abby Singer".

 According to Burt Bluestein of the Directors Guild of America, "It all began when Abby was a 1st AD and people on the crew would ask him how many shots were left to do before lunch.
 Abby would answer, 'We'll do this and one more.'
 At the end of the day, when they asked what was to be done before the wrap, Abby would say, 'This and one more, then we're out of here.'"

-Abby Singer himself explains the reason behind calling out the second to last shot; "In television, we would make maybe five or six moves during the day — going from one set to another, or from one stage to another.
+Singer himself explained that he had a very specific reason for calling out the second to last shot; "In television, we would make maybe five or six moves during the day — going from one set to another, or from one stage to another.
 Or we'd move from the back lot to a stage.
 I would say, 'Fellas, we'll do this [shot] and one more and then we're moving.'
 This would give the crew a chance to begin wrapping up their equipment or to call transportation for gurneys, so they'd be ready to get out quickly...
 I did it really to save time for the director.
 If we did it during the day, I could save 10 to 15 minutes each time we had to move.
 I could give the director another hour a day of shooting."

-The last shot of the production day is referred to as a "Martini Shot," referring to the alcoholic beverage.
+While the second-to-last shot of the day is called the "Abby Singer," the final shot of the production day is referred to as a "Martini Shot," referring to a well-earned cocktail at the end of a hard day.

 Abby Singer died of cancer on March 13, 2014, in California at the age of 96.